percona/proxysql-admin-tool/README.md

   __9) --is-enabled__

-  This option will check if a galera cluster  has any active entries in the mysql_galera_hostgroups table in ProxySQL.
+  This option will check if the hostgroups in ProxySQL have been configured by the percona-scheduler-admin.

   0 is returned if there is an entry corresponding to the writer hostgroup and is set to active in ProxySQL.